SangsooNam/sangsoonam.github.io/_posts/2017-02-01-create-pull-request-hub.md

 ---
 layout: post
-title: "Create a Pull Reqeust using Command Line Tool, Hub"
+title: "Create a Pull Request using Command Line Tool, Hub"
 ---

 GitHub is a decent version control repository for collaboration.
 To work together, GitHub suggests a flow, including to make a pull request.
 Here is the definition of pull request from ["About pull requests"](https://help.github.com/articles/about-pull-requests/) GitHub.